OptMap: Geometric Map Distillation via Submodular Maximization: Optimal Geometric Map Distillation

-\begin{proposition} The set function $\Gamma: 2^{E} \rightarrow \mathbb{R}$ given in \cref{eq:CEBC} is a monotone non-decreasing, submodular function. \end{proposition} \begin{proof} The loss term \cref{eq:CEBC_loss} is monotone non-increasing because of the min operator. \Cref{eq:CEBC} is therefore monotone non-decreasing because the first term is constant and the second term is the negative of a monotone non-increasing function.
+\begin{proposition} Let $\mathbb{S}^{n}$ be the set of all points on an n-hypersphere and $2^{\mathbb{S}^{n}}$ be its power set.
+The set function $\Gamma: 2^{\mathbb{S}^{n}} \rightarrow \mathbb{R}$ from \cref{eq:CEBC} is a monotone non-decreasing, submodular function. \end{proposition} \begin{proof} We will prove that \cref{eq:CEBC} is monotone non-decreasing first, then prove submodularity.
+Recalling we use the notation $d(a,B) = \min_{b \in B} ||a - b||_{2}$, it is clear the loss term \cref{eq:CEBC_loss} is monotone non-increasing because of the min operator.
+Because the first term of \cref{eq:CEBC} is constant and the second term is the negative of a monotone non-increasing function, \cref{eq:CEBC} is therefore monotone non-decreasing.